PhilippGoecke/PodmanTinc/README.md

     - Place the host files for each peer you want to connect with into the `tinc/hosts/` directory.

 3.  **Build & Run the container image:**
     - A helper script `podman-run-tinc.bash` is provided to run the container with the correct parameters.
 Review the script and customize it if needed.
     ```sh
-        ./podman-run-tinc.bash
+    bash podman-run-tinc.bash
     ```

 ## 🚀 Usage